guard/listen/README.md

 work on any system.
 This adapter is unfortunately slower than the rest of the adapters.

 The Listen gem will choose the best adapter for your machine automatically.
-If you want to force (or disable) the use of the polling gem, use the `:polling` option while initializing the listner of call the `polling` method on your listner before staring it.
+If you want to force the use of the polling adapter, either use the `:force_polling` option while initializing the listener or call the `force_polling` method on your listner before starting it.

-*Note*: Although logical it might seem, if you disable the use of the polling adapter and no OS-specific adapter can be used, an error will be generated.

 ### Options